celenityy/mozilla-download-scripts/README.md

 # Mozilla Download Scripts

-This repo contains scripts for downloading and automatically updating Mozilla software *(Currently includes **Firefox** and **Thunderbird**)* for GNU/Linux distributions.
+This repo contains bash scripts for downloading, installing, automatically updating, and uninstalling Mozilla software *(Currently includes **Firefox** and **Thunderbird**)* for GNU/Linux distributions.

 ## Features

 - Archives are downloaded directly from Mozilla, providing users with immediate updates *(No need to wait/rely on distro packagers)*, and the most authentic Firefox experience possible *(No distro tweaks/customizations)*.
 - Checks for updates on **boot** and **hourly**, to ensure users are up to date as quick as possible.
-- Verifies the SHA-512 checksum of downloaded archives to preserve integrity - **Updates will fail if they don't match**.
+- Verifies the SHA-512 checksum of downloaded archives to preserve integrity - **Installations will fail if they don't match**.

 ## Motivation